Visiting the North Carolina State Capitol in Raleigh, N.C.

 Around the Capitol

-Just steps away from the Capitol are three additional museums that are free to explore: the North Carolina Museum of Natural Sciences, the North Carolina Museum of History and the City of Raleigh Museum (COR Museum).
+Just steps away from the Capitol are two additional museums that are free to explore: the North Carolina Museum of Natural Sciences and the City of Raleigh Museum (COR Museum).
 The COR Museum also resides on Fayetteville St.—a central thoroughfare filled with restaurants, shops, bars and more.

 For a bit of green space in heart of downtown Raleigh, stroll over to Moore Square.
-There you’ll find plenty of park benches, a large, open space perfect for picnics and outdoor games as well as Square Burger, a fast-casual restaurant serving up delicious burgers, fries, shakes and more.
+There you’ll find plenty of park benches, a large, open space perfect for picnics and outdoor games.
 Be sure to visit historic City Market as well with its quaint cobblestone streets and selection of open-air shopping and dining options just waiting to be explored.

 When to Visit the Capitol

-The Capitol is open to visitors for self-guided tours Mon.-Sat., 9am-5pm, and is closed on most major state holidays.
-Guided tours take place on Sat. at 11am and 2pm.
+The Capitol is open to visitors for self-guided tours Mon.-Fri., 9am-5pm, and Sat., 10am-5pm (closed on most major state holidays).
+Guided tours take place on Sat. at 11am and 2pm (reservations are not needed).

 In Dec., the Capitol hosts a handful of festive holiday events, from a tree lighting to an open house.
 There’s also an Independence Day celebration that takes place each year at Union Square.